AliceO2Group/analysis-framework/docs/advanced-specifics/pwghf.md

   See also [Magic numbers](https://rawgit.com/AliceO2Group/CodingGuidelines/master/coding_guidelines.html?showone=Magic_numbers#Magic_numbers).
 - Use `Type const&` for table subscriptions in function arguments.
 - Declare iterators in range-based `for` loops over tables with `const auto&`.
-- Test your code before making a pull request.
+- **Test your code before making a pull request.**
   - Check that your branch compiles without warnings.
-  - Propagate your changes into the [Run3Analysisvalidation](https://github.com/AliceO2Group/Run3Analysisvalidation/tree/master/codeHF#add-a-new-workflow) configuration.
+  - Propagate your changes into the [Run3AnalysisValidation](https://github.com/AliceO2Group/Run3AnalysisValidation/tree/master/codeHF#add-a-new-workflow) configuration.
   - Check that your code works and runs without errors and warnings.
     - Make sure your code is compatible with the expected input (Run 2/3/5, real/MC data, p–p/Pb–Pb).
-    - Check that your changes do not alter unexpectedly the control plots produced by the [validation framework](https://github.com/AliceO2Group/Run3Analysisvalidation/tree/master/codeHF#run-the-example).
-  - Make sure your tasks can be fully configured from Run3Analysisvalidation and AliHyperloop.
+  - Make sure your tasks can be fully configured from Run3AnalysisValidation and AliHyperloop.

 #### `struct` members